apache/pinot/docs/in_production.rst

 Deploying Pinot
 ---------------

 In general, when deploying Pinot services, it is best to adhere to a specific ordering in which the various components should be deployed.
-This deployment order is recommended incase of the scenario that there might be protocol or other significant differences, the deployments go out in a predictable order in which failure  due to these changes can be avoided.
+This deployment order is recommended in case of the scenario that there might be protocol or other significant differences, the deployments go out in a predictable order in which failure  due to these changes can be avoided.

 The ordering is as follows: